© 2022 Think Social Publishing, Inc.

 12 tenets of the Social Thinking® credo

-- The Social Thinking Methodology demands respectful language and actions toward neurodivergent and neurotypical individuals.
+- The Social Thinking Methodology demands respectful language and actions toward Neurodivergent and neurotypical individuals.
 There is no room for name-calling, punishing, shaming, or punitive teaching.

 - Using strategies to meet one’s social goals does not mean changing that person into something they are not.
-As humans, we all flex and adapt as we interpret the social norms within a social landscape by using strategies that help us meet our goals.
+As humans, we all flex and adapt as we interpret the social norms within a social landscape by using strategies that help us meet our own social goals.

 - Strategies and tools from the Social Thinking Methodology are not for everyone.
 The work is designed for sophisticated language users with solid cognitive abilities.
-Both neurotypical and neurodivergent individuals can learn from the concepts.
+Both neurotypical and Neurodivergent individuals can learn from the concepts.

 - Like any approach, methodology, curriculum, or program available to all types of learners: if it is not helpful, then it’s not a good fit.
+If teaching social strategies goes against your value system, then don’t use our work, but please be respectful of those who chose to do so.

 - We all have different learning strengths and challenges and types of intelligences.

-- Learning about how the social world works in order to navigate to regulate in it is the overarching goal of the methodology as a way to help people meet their own social goals.
+- Learning about how the social world works in order to navigate to regulate in it is the overarching goal of the methodology as a way to help people meet their own self-determined social goals.

 References and resources: